Which process is primarily responsible for the production of ATP ... | Channels for Pearson+

 1

-Understand that ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various cellular processes.
+Understand that ATP (adenosine triphosphate) is the primary energy currency in cells, used to power various biological processes.

-Recognize that cellular respiration is a metabolic process that converts biochemical energy from nutrients into ATP, and then releases waste products.
+Recognize that cellular respiration is the process by which cells convert biochemical energy from nutrients into ATP, and it occurs in the mitochondria of eukaryotic cells.

-Identify the three main stages of cellular respiration: Glycolysis, the Citric Acid Cycle (Krebs Cycle), and the Electron Transport Chain (ETC).
+Differentiate between the processes listed: Photosynthesis is the process by which plants, algae, and some bacteria convert light energy into chemical energy stored in glucose, not directly producing ATP for cellular activities.

-Note that glycolysis occurs in the cytoplasm and breaks down glucose into pyruvate, producing a small amount of ATP and NADH.
+Identify that fermentation is an anaerobic process that allows for ATP production in the absence of oxygen, but it is less efficient than cellular respiration and produces less ATP.

 Related Videos